Bob Ryan (mayor): Elkhart Lake incident

 On July 26, 2011, The Sheboygan Press reported that on July 23 Ryan got into a physical altercation in Elkhart Lake with someone who confronted him for drinking.
 A few days later, Ryan admitted he was getting treatment for alcoholism.
 Ryan pleaded guilty in February 2013 for groping a woman in a bar.
 In September 2011, the city Common Council voted to hire two attorneys to remove Ryan from office.

 January 2012 recall election

 In August 2011, residents organized a February 2012 recall election, gathering enough petition signatures to force a ballot.
 Ryan did not appeal the petition and was automatically entered as a candidate in the election against him, with seven other candidates.
-Ryan received the most votes (33%) in the first round and survived to a runoff against former state representative Terry Van Akkeren (26%).
+Ryan received the most votes (33%) in the primary and entered the general election against former state representative Terry Van Akkeren (26%).
 On February 21, 2012, Van Akkeren defeated Ryan (53% to 47%) in the recall election.
-Ryan left office on March 5, 2012.
+Ryan was recalled from office on March 5, 2012.